 Next it’s time to look at how you can add the program to your app.
 In most cases, referral programs aren’t stand-alone entities, but built into a company’s existing app.
 This creates ease of sending out referrals, with one, single location that’s accessible by the user from a single program.
 This allows them to easily send a referral message to a friend via SMS or via social media.

 Figure out when you’ll ask for referrals

-You can increase your success rate for activation by asking customers for a referral at the just-right time.
-Asking at the wrong time means you’re more likely to be overlooked or ignored, while asking customers when they’re most satisfied increases the chance that your referral will be shared.
-Find out this time for your best referral program success.
+You can increase your success rate for activation by asking customers for a referral at the right time.
+Asking at the wrong time (like 1 day after your customer made their purchase) means you’re more likely to be overlooked or ignored, while asking customers when they’re most satisfied increases the chance that your referral will be shared.

-Some of the best times to ask customers for a referral are when they’re at their happiest: for instance, right after their purchase, after receiving their purchase, after they’ve left a positive review or comment, or after having a good experience with your customer service team.
-Approaching customers in these moments leads to a better chance of having your referral shared.
+Some of the best times to ask customers for a referral are when they’re at their happiest: for instance, shortly after receiving their purchase, after they’ve left a positive review or comment, or after having a good experience with your customer service team.
+Approaching customers at these moments gives you a higher likelihood of getting a quality referral.

 Decide who to ask for referrals